postmanlabs/labs-docs/src/pages/docs/publishing-your-api/authoring-your-documentation.md

 The parameter and header descriptions are visible to people who have access to your collection or anyone viewing your [published documentation](/docs/publishing-your-api/publishing-your-docs/).
 The descriptions appear in the documentation along with the request, next to the parameter or header name.

-> All key-value pairs are included in your documentation even if their check boxes are not selected.
+> All key-value pairs are included in your documentation even if their check boxes aren't selected.
 Use the description to note which parameters and headers are required and which are optional.
 Anyone using your collection can choose which key-value pairs to include when sending requests or [generating code snippets](/docs/sending-requests/generate-code-snippets/).

 ## Including authorization details